brson/brson.github.com/_posts/2017-04-05-minimally-nice-maintainer.md

 - <3 <3 <3 (triple-heart!)
 - :-D (big-ol' grin)
 - 😁 (grinning face with smiling eyes)
-- 😍 (smilling face with heart-shaped eyes)
+- 😍 (smiling face with heart-shaped eyes)
 - 💖 (sparkling heart)

 These are just the ones in my own toolbag.
 There are so many others,